cedev935/ChatGPT-trading-bot/README.md

 # ChatGPT_Trading_Bot

-This is the code for the "ChatGPT Trading Bot" Video by Siraj Raval on Youtube
+This is the code for the "ChatGPT Trading Bot"

 ## Overview

-This is the code for this video on Youtube by Siraj Raval on building a ChatGPT trading bot.
+This is the code for this video on Youtube on building a ChatGPT trading bot.
 First, a disclaimer - Do NOT invest any money in any type of trading bot or algorithmic engine that you are not willing to lose.
 I gave this trading bot $2000 because I was willing to lose $2000 to make a great video for my AI Wizards out there.
 The entire codebase is contained in a single iPython notebook file, first published by the FinRL team as an example.
 Inside the notebook, 5 steps are performed.

 1. Pull 30 days of trading data for (Insert your stock or crypto) with Yahoo Finance Downloader API
 2. Create a simulated trading environment using real trading data with FinRL